tuist/tuist/README.md

 ## Documentation 📝

 Do you want to know more about what Tuist can offer you?
 Or perhaps want to contribute to the project and you need a starting point?
 You can check out the [project documentation](https://tuist.io/docs).
+To learn even more, take a look at [FAQ](FAQ.md) section.

 ## Setup for development 👩‍💻